ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 ![](https://i.imgur.com/zY9YqmS.png)

 ### 3 main tasks of Push Nodes
 1. **Listening**: Push Nodes listens to EPNS Communicator smart contracts on every blockchain.
 They also enable off-chain or direct communication via API calls either from a backend or a dApp.
-This enables EPNS to support just about any Web3 service… ie: smart contracts, dApps, backends or direct payloads.
+This enables Push to support just about any Web3 service… ie: smart contracts, dApps, backends or direct payloads.

-2. Validating and Governing: The communication which is driven by the EPNS Communicator layers require validation.
+2. Validating and Governing: The communication which is driven by the Push Communicator layers require validation.
 This validation involves ensuring that whether or not the channel exists, the channel is not spamming, the channel is cross-chain verified.le governance and to verify the existence of the channel.
 3. Admitting to Network / Dispatching: Lastly, the Push Nodes admit these notifications that are tied to wallet address in the network which can then be tapped into by any crypto frontend / wallet to display them.
 The dispatch functionality is also present in these nodes to allow bridging of Web3 notifications to be displayed in Web2 apps in case the wallet / frontend / software wants to enable that instead of handling direct socket connection.

 ## Questions
-1. Which feature of Push Nodes enables EPNS protocol to support about any Web3 service?
+1. Which feature of Push Nodes enables Push protocol to support about any Web3 service?
     * Validating and Governing
     * Listneing to on-chain and off-chain communication [✅]
     * Dispatching
     * None of the above
-2. Does Push Node listen to EPNS Communicator smart contract on Ethereum blockchain only?
+2. Does Push Node listen to Push Communicator smart contract on Ethereum blockchain only?
     * Yes.
-    * No. [✅]
+    * No.
 3. How is **Dispatch functionality of Push Nodes**, helpful?
     * Enables Gasless notifications
     * Bridges the gap between Web3 notifications and Web3 apps [✅]
     * Enhances speed of notification delivery
     * All of the above.

 ---
----

 ## 3.Development Guides Section
 ---
 # Creating a Channel

-Creating a channel is the very first step for sending notifications via EPNS.
+Creating a channel is the very first step for sending notifications via Push.

-Any wallet which activates itself on the EPNS Protocol to send a notification is called a Channel.
+Any wallet which activates itself on the Push Protocol to send a notification is called a Channel.

-Using the EPNS dApp or our smart contracts, anyone with a wallet address on the Ethereum network can create their own channel.
+Using the Push dApp or our smart contracts, anyone with a wallet address on the Ethereum network can create their own channel.
 It can be deployed on;
-* The Ethereum Mainnet (via[ Prod dApp](https://app.epns.io/)), or
+* The Ethereum Mainnet (via[ Prod dApp](https://app.push.org/)), or
-* Kovan Test Network (via [Staging dApp](https://staging-app.epns.io/))
+* Kovan Test Network (via [Staging dApp](https://staging.push.org/#/channels))

 ## Requirements for Setting Up a Channel
 Ideally, there are 6 crucial requirements for creating a Channel.